-These nine simple words inform nearly everything we seek to accomplish at The Hub Bicycle Co-op.
-While we're passionate and knowledgeable about anything from vintage and classic to the latest and greatest in cycling technology and gear, we're more interested in whatever bike is going to motivate you to ride.
+These nine simple words inform everything we strive for at The Hub Bicycle Co-op.
+While we're passionate and knowledgeable about anything from vintage and classic to the latest and greatest in cycling technology, we're most excited about whatever motivates you to ride.

 The Hub is firmly committed to donating labor, money, and merchandise in order to support various community initiatives throughout the year.
 We dedicate a portion of our profits to supporting the cycling community, the community at large, and our environment.